juwon0502/NFL-Top-100/README.md

 * What players have been the most consistent?

 Ranking data and player statistics was scraped through the Beautiful Soup library

+Some changes that I made:
+- Left off Full Backs from offensive playmakers as it makes up only 0.3% of the rankings and it's a slowly fading position
+- Changed St. Louis, San Diego, Oakland to their new respective team-location abbreviations (as well as the Washington Football Team)